mui/mui-x/docs/data/charts/legend/legend.md

 ### Rounded symbol

-To create a rounded symbol, use the `sx` prop to style the symbol class directly.
-Import `legendClasses.mark` to target the symbol, and set the `ry` property to control the symbol's corner radius.
+To create a rounded symbol, use the `legendClasses.mark` to apply CSS on marks.
+Notice that SVG `rect` uses `ry` property to control the symbol's corner radius instead of `border-radius`.

 {{"demo": "LegendRoundedSymbol.js"}}